FredrikAndreHansen/PucciGames/README.md

 ## Security

 - Prevents SQL injection and cross site scripting in all input/text fields.
 The "Trim" function is used to remove any scripts/tags.
+- Only the "public" folder is available since the "app" folder has all the functionalities.
+- There are 5 login attempts for logging in before you receive a cooldown.
+- All passwords are hashed.

 ## File structure